 Congress Hall, located on Philadelphia’s Independence Square, served as the seat of the U.S. Congress from December 6, 1790 through May 14, 1800 while Philadelphia was the nation’s capital.
 The building was initially the Philadelphia County Courthouse when construction was completed in 1789.
 It went back to that function after Congress moved to the newly created Washington D.C.
 Congress Hall has since been restored, is now part of the larger Independence National Historical Park and is open for guided tours on a daily basis from March through December.

-Completed in 1901, Philadelphia’s Independence Hall is flanked by two buildings, one is Congress Hall, where the country’s first congressional sessions took place, and the other is Old City Hall.
-It is actually the city’s second iteration of a city hall and it did not exclusively serve as such for much of its existence.
+Completed in 1901, Philadelphia’s Independence Hall is flanked by two buildings: Congress Hall, where the country’s first congressional sessions took place, and Old City Hall.
+That structure is the city’s second city hall and it did not exclusively serve as a seat of government for much of its history.
 Designed by David Evans Jr., in the Federalist style, Old City Hall was completed in 1791 and then shut down in 1854.
 Old City Hall shared space with the U.S. Supreme Court until 1800 when the federal capital moved the court to Washington D.C.
 It is part of the Independence Hall Complex which is contained within the larger Independence National Historical Park.